rnwolf/mkdocs-blog-offline-main/docs/blog/posts/2025-06-25_api_based_email_integration_with_cloudflare_workers.md

 ---
-title: "Sending Emails from Cloudflare Workers"
+title: "Sending Emails from Cloudflare Workers with MailChannels and JMAP"
 description: "How I integrated email into my website with Cloudflare workers"
 date:
   created: 2025-06-25T11:00:00Z